DianaBear/DianaBear.github.io/docs/CareerOverview.md

 Professional Experience:
-- Finance Specialist at A&H Auto Sales, Greenville, SC -Financial Assistant at SB Trucking
+- Finance Specialist at A&H Auto Sales, Greenville, SC
+- Financial Assistant at SB Trucking
--IT Site Support at Vertiv Anderson, SC (Summer 2025)
+- IT Site Support at Vertiv Anderson, SC (Summer 2025)